Water cooling: Cooling towers

 As an alternative to OTC, industrial cooling towers may use recirculated river water, coastal water (seawater), or well water.
 Large mechanical induced-draft or forced-draft cooling towers in industrial plants continuously circulate cooling water through heat exchangers and other equipment where the water absorbs heat.
-That heat is then rejected to the atmosphere by the partial evaporation of the water in cooling towers where upflowing air is contacted with the circulating downflow of water.
-The loss of evaporated water into the air exhausted to the atmosphere is replaced by "make-up" fresh river water or fresh cooling water; but volumes of water lost during evaporative cooling may decrease natural habitat for aquatic organisms.
-Since the evaporation of pure water is replaced by make-up water containing carbonates and other dissolved salts, a portion of the circulating water is also continuously discarded as "blowdown" water to prevent the excessive build-up of salts in the circulating water; and these blowdown wastes may change the receiving water quality.
+That heat is then rejected to the atmosphere by the evaporation of some of the water in cooling towers where upflowing air contacts the downflowing water.
+The loss of evaporated water into the air exhausted to the atmosphere is replaced by "make-up" fresh river water or fresh cooling water, but the amount of water lost during evaporative cooling may affect the natural habitat for aquatic organisms.
+Because the evaporated pure water is replaced by make-up water containing carbonates and other dissolved salts, a portion of the circulating water is continuously discarded as "blowdown" water to minimize the excessive build-up of salts in the circulating water; these blowdown wastes may change the receiving water quality.

 Internal combustion engines

-The water jacket around an engine is very effective at deadening mechanical noises, which makes the engine quieter.
+The heated coolant mixture can be used to warm the air inside the car by means of the heater core.
+Also, the water jacket around an engine is very effective at deadening mechanical noises, making the engine quieter.

 Open method

 An open water cooling system makes use of evaporative cooling, lowering the temperature of the remaining (unevaporated) water.
-This method was common in early internal combustion engines, until scale buildup was observed from dissolved salts and minerals in the water.
+This method was common in early internal combustion engines until scale buildup was observed from dissolved salts and minerals in the water.
 Modern open cooling systems continuously waste a fraction of recirculating water as blowdown to remove dissolved solids at concentrations low enough to prevent scale formation.
 Some open systems use inexpensive tap water, but this requires higher blowdown rates than deionized or distilled water.
-Purified water systems still require blowdown to remove accumulation of byproducts of chemical treatment to prevent corrosion and biofouling.
+Purified water systems still require blowdown to remove the accumulation of byproducts of chemical treatment to prevent corrosion and biofouling.

 Pressurization

-Water cooling also has a boiling point temperature of around 100 degrees C at atmospheric pressure.
+Water for cooling has a boiling point temperature of around 100 degrees C at atmospheric pressure.
 Engines operating at higher temperatures may require a pressurized recycle loop to prevent overheating.
 Modern automotive cooling systems often operate at 15 psi to raise the boiling-point of the recycling water coolant and reduce evaporative losses.

 Antifreeze

 The use of water cooling carries the risk of damage from freezing.
 Automotive and many other engine cooling applications require the use of a water and antifreeze mixture to lower the freezing point to a temperature unlikely to be experienced.
 Antifreeze also inhibits corrosion from dissimilar metals and can increase the boiling point, allowing a wider range of water cooling temperatures.
 Its distinctive odor also alerts operators to cooling system leaks and problems that would go unnoticed in a water-only cooling system.
-The heated coolant mixture can also be used to warm the air inside the car by means of the heater core.